abeluck/qubes-tor/README.md

 ## Performance

-In order to mitigate identity correlation TorVM makes heavy use of Tor's new [stream isolation feature][stream-isolation].
+In order to mitigate identity correlation TorVM makes use of Tor's new [stream isolation feature][stream-isolation].
 Read "Threat Model" below for more information.

 However, this isn't desirable in all situations, particularly web browsing.
 These days loading a single web page requires fetching resources (images,